SerjioFernandes/freightpro-fmcsa-api/DEPLOYMENT.md

 4. **Update frontend** with new backend URL
 5. **Test everything works!**

-**Your FreightPro platform will be fully professional and deployed!** 🚛💼✨
+**Your CargoLume platform will be fully professional and deployed!** 🚛💼✨

 ---